By Peter Eriksson

 You can afford it.
 That doesn’t always mean you should buy it.
 A movie star piloting his empty 707 everywhere for fun should not be gushed over like a hero.
 I’m all for freedom to choose your lifestyle, but not at the expense of our children.
 The abovementioned example might be only a drop in the bucket when compared with commercial aviation, yet a tidal wave is made up of drops.

-If we stop idolizing clueless behavior in our cultural and corporate icons, it could help lead to the tipping point in mass-awareness so desperately needed.
-Sriving and talent should indeed have their reward, but not to such an obscene and harmful degree.
+If we stop idolizing such behavior in our cultural and corporate icons, it could help lead to the tipping point in mass-awareness so desperately needed.
+Striving and talent should indeed have their reward, but not to such an obscene and harmful degree.
 The world has gotten smaller and our actions make much more of a difference now.
-In order to reduce mass extinctions, moderation and conservation must become more fashionable– let’s communicate this message widely.
+In order to reduce mass extinctions, moderation and conservation must become more fashionable.
+Maybe if we withdraw our stamp of approval, egregious environmental offenders will get the message.

 It’s not just the super rich.
 We each vote for our planet’s future every day, with what and where we purchase.
 Obviously big-ticket items require vastly more resources to ship, let alone manufacture and use.
 Yet lots of smaller consumables add up to the same thing, because widespread, truly green trucking, railways, cargo planes and container ships are decades away at best.
 So let’s try to buy closer to home more, supporting local farms, manufacturing, artisans and merchants.
 If we each switched to even one local purchase a week, like from a farmer’s market, it’d make a huge difference.
 Small, reasonable but sustained actions, that’s all.